Kevin O'Neill (basketball): Early coaching career

 O'Neill's head coaching career began with tenures at North Country Community College (Saranac Lake, New York), Marycrest College (Davenport, Iowa), Marquette, Tennessee and Northwestern.
 During his tenure as the Northwestern coach O'Neill is most notably remembered for a game with Indiana where the rowdy Northwestern faithful chanted "Hoosier Daddy" (a play on "Who's Your Daddy?") at opposing coach Bob Knight.
 Of course this did not sit well with Knight as he and O'Neill got into it during the contest.
 However all was settled under a practice gym basket well after the game as ESPN camera crews caught the coaches talking their issues out.
 He would eventually become an assistant coach under Jeff Van Gundy with the New York Knicks.
 In 2001, he joined the Detroit Pistons under head coach Rick Carlisle.

 Marquette Golden Eagles

-As the head coach at Marquette, O'Neill led the then-Warriors to two 20+ win seasons, two NCAA tournament appearances, and a Great Midwest Conference Championship.
+As the head coach at Marquette, O'Neill led the then-Warriors to two 20+ win seasons, two NCAA tournament appearances; in 1993 the program's first appearance since 1983, and in 1994 its first Sweet 16 appearance since 1979 and a Great Midwest Conference Championship, the first conference championship in program history.
 O'Neill played a prominent role in the 1994 Oscar-nominated documentary, Hoop Dreams.